-Over the past several years, both the U.S. and Canadian governments have instructed that all manufacturers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past several years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for many decades.
-The recommended phase-out mandates are intended to have the HVAC industry move to a more environmentally friendly refrigerant with a technical code R410A.
-R410A has been proven to be safer for the environment.
+The recommended phase-out mandates are expected to have the HVAC industry move to a more environmentally friendly refrigerant with a technical code R410A.
+R410A has been shown to be safer for the environment.

-It depends on a number of things.
-The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
+The answer to this question hinges on a number of things.
+The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Why would I buy a R-410A refrigerant system?

-Current R-410A systems offer benefits to Dayton homeowners that Dry Charge units do not.
+Current R-410A systems have many benefits to Dayton homeowners that Dry Charge units do not.
 A few of the benefits include:

 - State-of-the-art technology to lower humidity